hasura/3factor/README.md

 *Further, consider a naive GraphQL mutation to place an order (for a food-delivery application) that would have executed a multi-step workflow or orchestrated microservices.
-This would have taken a longer time to respond with more chances of failure.*
+This would have taken a longer time to respond and increased the chances of failure.*

-*Refactor this to an `atomic` GraphQL mutation that inserts an order and responds with an `order-id`.
+*Refactor this to an `atomic` GraphQL mutation that just inserts an order and responds with an `order-id`.
 Update UI based on realtime workflow updates (via subscriptions) to the `order-id`.
-The end user is confident that the order is placed and does not need their attention.*
+The end user is confident that the order is placed and does not need complex error handling logic per request.*

 ## Event-driven: Make your backend resilient